aurghya-0/course-materials/Converted_C_guidelines/37.typ

 - Encourage students to trace code and write output examples \
 - Combine live coding and pair programming for collaborative learning \
 - Frequently pause for questions and concept checks

-If you want, I can also generate sample code snippets or slide content for any section!